vijit-m/TablEval/README.md

 ```

 # Tapas
+For this download the tapas code in the Code Folder and follow the Tapas Collab.
+Since the Model is quite big, the finetuned model is privately stored in the Google cloud.
 # Heuristic
+Tapas using Table Pruning to handle Large Tables and large statements.

 # How to cite
 You can cite our ACML 2021 [paper](https://arxiv.org/abs/2104.03071) for the latest work on table based statement verification.